wombleton/gitlaw-nz/acts/R/Rates Rebate Act 1973.md

         *   (vi) any family tax credit payable under the [Income Tax Act 2007][19]:

-        *   (vii) any salary or wages of a person in receipt of a widow's, invalid's, domestic purposes, or related emergency benefit under the [Social Security Act 1964][18] or a veteran's pension under [Part 6][20] of the War Pensions Act 1954 or a veteran's pension under the [Social Welfare (Transitional Provisions) Act 1990][21], being salary or wages earned in respect of a period before the date of commencement of that benefit or pension
+        *   (vii) any salary or wages of a person in receipt of any supported living payment, sole parent support, or related emergency benefit under the [Social Security Act 1964][18] or a veteran's pension under [Part 6][20] of the War Pensions Act 1954 or a veteran's pension under the [Social Welfare (Transitional Provisions) Act 1990][21], being salary or wages earned in respect of a period before the date of commencement of that benefit or pension